-Nancy E. Flint (Treasurer), born February 11, 1959 in Philadelphia, Pennsylvania, is the Finance Manager/Treasurer of Calvary United Methodist Church in Harrisburg, Pennsylvania.
-She has a BA in Sociology from Bloomsburg State College (now Bloomsburg University of Pennsylvania.)
+Nancy E. Flint (Treasurer), born in Philadelphia, Pennsylvania, is the Finance Manager/Treasurer of Calvary United Methodist Church in Harrisburg, Pennsylvania.
 She has over 20 years experience in bookkeeping/financial management in the nonprofit sector.
 She and her husband, Dan, have three grown daughters (all MHM veterans), three sons-in-law, and two grandchildren.
 Nancy first came to Mission at the Eastward as a teenage member of Grace Presbyterian Church (Jenkintown, PA) to serve as a summer volunteer for both Camp at the Eastward and MATE Housing Ministry.
 She spent a summer during her college years as a summer youth intern for MATE under the supervision of one of MATE’s past Executive Directors, the Rev. Scott Planting.
-For over 25 years she has been the coordinator of the housing ministry teams from Camp Hill (PA) Presbyterian Church which work with MATE Housing Ministry for a week each July.
+For over 25 years she has been the coordinator of the housing ministry teams from Camp Hill (PA) Presbyterian Church, where she is a member.
 She joined the MATE Board in May 2019 to share both her knowledge of non-profit finances and her perspective as a MATE Volunteer “from away.”

 Emily Ladd Chaney is a Parent Engagement Specialist and Visitation Supervisor at the Franklin County Children’s Task Force.
 She has a BS degree in Early Childhood Education, a credential in Infant Toddler Caregiving and much additional education in Social Work and Special Education.
 She has spent her professional career working with children and families in Greater Franklin County through Head Start, Early Head Start, Child Protective Services, and Child Abuse Prevention programs.
 She has deep roots in the Fairbanks Community and remains committed to doing all she can to support this community.
 She is a Mother to two very busy little boys.
 They spend time enjoying family, playing outdoors and relaxing with their pug Jake.